Online

 Introduction to Go

-• history behind the go Language
+• history of the go Language

 • language philosophy